-On 1 June 2017 the terms of the IMA were varied with effect from that date to extend the appointment of the Investment Manager for a further three years and to introduce further fee hurdles such that annual management fees payable to the Investment Manager under the IMA are now:
+On 1 June 2017 the terms of the IMA were varied with effect from that date to extend the appointment of the Investment Manager for a further three years and to introduce further fee hurdles such that annual management fees payable to the Investment Manager under the IMA are:

-Administrative fees payable to the Investment Manager under the IMA are now:
+Administrative fees payable to the Investment Manager under the IMA are:

 Capital risk management